 About This Anxiety Screening Quiz

 This self-assessment is based on the GAD-7 (Generalized Anxiety Disorder-7), a screening tool widely used by healthcare professionals to assess anxiety symptoms.
-Research published in the Archives of Internal Medicine shows that this screening tool has strong reliability and validity for detecting generalized anxiety disorder.

 The quiz asks about symptoms you may have experienced over the past two weeks.
 Answer honestly—there are no right or wrong answers, and your responses can help guide you toward appropriate next steps.